a5221985/tutorials/ReactJS/react_testing_with_jest_and_enzyme_with_Redux_hooks_and_context.md

 						//expect(wrapper).toBeFalsy();
 					});

-				1. Mocha and Chai are used in general
+				1. Mocha and Chai are used in general for expectations
 				2. Jest has it's own expect API
 					1. Jest main page:
 						1. Docs: